Single Audit Submissions

 Purpose for Single Audit Submission

-In accordance with the Subpart F and other relevant federal and commonwealth single audit policy and regulations, a subrecipient that expends $750,000 or more in federal awards during its fiscal year is required to provide the appropriate single or program-specific audit in accordance with the provisions outlined in 2 CFR Part 200.501.
+In accordance with Subpart F of the U.S. Office of Management and Budget's (OMB) 2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and other relevant federal and commonwealth single audit policy and regulations, a subrecipient that expends $750,000 or more in federal awards during its fiscal year is required to provide the appropriate single or program-specific audit in accordance with the provisions outlined in 2 CFR Part 200.501.

 Entities Required to Perform a Single Audit